slatedocs/slate/source/includes/_api.md

 }
 ```
 ### [createMarket contract](https://github.com/AugurProject/augur-core/blob/forking/src/functions/createMarket.se)
-#### createMarket(branchId, description, alpha, initialLiquidity, tradingFee, events[, onSent, onSuccess, onFailed])
+#### createMarket(branchId, description, tradingFee, events, tags, makerFees, extraInfo, onSent, onSuccess, onFailed)

-Creates a market on branch `branchId` with `description`, LS-LMSR `alpha` value, initial investment of `initialLiquidity`, trading fee (as a proportion) of `tradingFee`, containing event IDs supplied in an array `events`.
+Creates a market on branch `branchId` with `description`, trading fee (as a proportion) of `tradingFee`, maker fees (proportion of trading fees paid by the order creator, as opposed to the person matching the order) `makerFees`, topics/categories `tags`, and more detailed description and/or link to more info `extraInfo`, and containing event IDs supplied in an array `events`.
 Regular (non-combinatorial) markets always have a single event; combinatorial markets allow up to 3 events.

 ```javascript
 // closeMarket contract